wsjeon/wsjeon.github.io/_posts/2020-01-06-paper-0001-learning-fairness-in-multi-agent-systems.md

 #### Hierarchy

+Using hierarchical training (like option-critic architecture) is proposed to balance between efficiency (individual performance) and fairness.
+High-level policy (controller) chooses one of the low-level policies (called sub-policy in the paper) and uses fair-efficient reward.
+Low-level policies are separated into two types: a policy updated with environment's reward and other policies based on entropy-based reward ($\log p(z|o)$).
+Honestly, I think there's no theoretical link between implementation and suggested theory except the fact that fair-efficient reward is used.
+I also doubt if using hierarchical policy for each agent is necessary in this setting.

+#### Decentralized Training

+Authors considered decentralized training for each agent (agent-wise PPO) and hope to coordinate agents via $\bar{u}$.
+However, knowing exact $\bar{u}$ is problematic.
+They used gossip-based algorithm to solve this issue, which I think their novelty comes out.

+### Experiments

+I haven't read the experiments yet.

 ## Overall Score
 - *NOTE*: Minimum score is 1.0.
 If there's been no assessment, score is 0.0.
 - Review Assessment
-  - Thoroughness In Paper Reading: 1.5 / 5.0
+  - Thoroughness In Paper Reading: 2.5 / 5.0
-  - Level of Understanding: 1.5 / 5.0
+  - Level of Understanding: 2.5 / 5.0
-  - Checking Correctness Of Derivations And Theory: 1.5 / 5.0
+  - Checking Correctness Of Derivations And Theory: 3.5 / 5.0
-  - Checking Correctness Of Experiments: 1.0 / 5.0
+  - Checking Correctness Of Experiments: 0.0 / 5.0
-- Novelty: 3.0 / 5.0
+- Novelty: 3.5 / 5.0
-- Readability: 2.0 / 5.0
+- Readability: 2.5 / 5.0
-- Reproducibility: 1.0 / 5.0
+- Reproducibility: 2.0 / 5.0